 Looking for a way to escape the summer heat?
 Pop into one of the many exhibits and museums the city has to offer.
 Some are even free to the public.

-New York City has many public spaces, from historic transportation hubs to beautiful parks.
+New York City has many beautiful spaces, from historic transportation hubs to beautiful parks.
 Below are our favorites.

 Grand Central Station

-This hub is home to more than just trains.
-Step inside to do some shopping or check out the food hall to grab a meal.
+This New York hub is home to more than just trains.
+Step inside to do some shopping or grab a bite in the food hall.
 Looking for a classic New York meal?
 Dine at the Grand Central Oyster Bar and feel like you are stepping onto the set of Mad Men.

 TAKE A TOUR

-From food tours to ghost tours, there is a slew of walking tours in the city.
-For theater fans, New York Tour 1 offers walking tours of Broadway.
+From food tours to ghost tours, there is a slew of ways to see the city on foot.
+For the theater fans out there, New York Tour 1 offers walking tours of Broadway.